Texas Courts of Appeals

 The Texas Courts of Appeals are part of the Texas judicial system.
 In Texas, all cases appealed from district and county courts, criminal and civil, go to one of the fifteen intermediate courts of appeals, with one exception: death penalty cases.
 The latter are taken directly to the Texas Court of Criminal Appeals, the court of last resort for criminal matters in the State of Texas.
 The highest court for civil and juvenile matters is the Texas Supreme Court.
 The First through the Fourteenth Courts of Appeals have geographically-based jurisdiction.
 The Fifteenth Court of Appeals, established in 2023, has exclusive statewide jurisdiction for civil appeals involving state government institutions and their employees and officers; challenges to the constitutionality of a state statute; and, appeals from the Texas Business Court.

-The number of justices on the Supreme Court (SCOTX) and the Court of Criminal Appeals (CCA) is set at nine each by the Texas Constitution, while then number of justices in the intermediate courts of appeals are set by statute and vary greatly, dependent on historical case filings, so that each court can timely adjudicate the volume of cases regularly before them.
+The number of justices on the Supreme Court (SCOTX) and the Court of Criminal Appeals (CCA) is set at nine each by the Texas Constitution, while the number of justices in the intermediate courts of appeals are set by statute and vary greatly, dependent on historical case filings, so that each court can timely adjudicate the volume of cases regularly before them.
 The total number of intermediate appellate court seats currently stands at 83: